 Flag Observances for October

-The following days are outlined as flag observances in the US Flag Code or Public Law in the month of October.
-The US Flag Code recommends people and businesses fly the flag all days, but especially on the dates shown below.
+The following days are outlined as flag observances in the US Flag Code or Public Law for the month of October.

 Additionally, Public Law 107–51, 107th Congress, Joint Resolution, (link goes to the US Congress Website text of the resolution, pdf document) sets forth the National Fallen Firefighters Service, traditionally the first Sunday in October, as a half-staff day for the US Flag.
-This year, the National Fallen Firefighters Foundation is holding that service on October 7.
+This year however, the National Fallen Firefighters Foundation is holding that service on-line at their Website on October 4, due to the on-going coronavirus pandemic.
 The Joint Resolution of Congress was signed into law by President George W. Bush October 16, 2001.

 firehero.org (Goes to the National Fallen Firefighters Foundation, listing its events for the weekend)